basp/hellmoo/README.md

 # hellmoo utils for mudlet
 This is a collection of **Mudlet** modules that are intended to be used in **HellMOO** but might be useful more generally for other MUD/MOO style games as well.

+Most of the modules are heavily inspired by similar functionality available in **TinTin++** (as wel as other) clients.
+Note that all of this functionality already has equivalents in Mudlet.
+The only thing this package does is to expose that functionality in a different and (hopefully) more *wrist-friendly* way.

 ## overview
 The whole package consists of a variety of modules that can be used independently of eachother.
 There's no dependencies to worry about.